nmolaei7878/NoteBook/README.md

 - a promise has 3 different state initally they are in `pend` state after async operation they will fullfield wether with `rejected` or `resolved`.

-> fetch fn is implemented differently than promise it has value and fulfiled array. fetch automatically pass value after data comes to fullfilled array, and when your callback to `.then()` it recives the value there and execute your callback.

 #### Callback

 - the problem with the callback or callback hell is not about prymid shape of code, it`s about trust issues like not running my callback to many times, or to early.